If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 This looks like rock candy too.
 Delicious

 The third round was hit particularly badly.
 All but two tiles at the very start are just solid squares that are sometimes repeated three or four times.
-Rounded-off corner and end pieces exist, so it was clearly supposed to look better.
+Rounded-off corner and end pieces exist, so it was supposed to look better.
 And check it out, more unused window blocks.

 These are called ionic columns.
 There, you possibly learned something WELCOME!
 ENTRANCE TO HELL